Caroline Lee Hentz: Writing

 While at Covington, Kentucky, Hentz competed for a prize of $500 that had been offered for a play by the directors of the Arch Street Theatre in Philadelphia.
 The prize was awarded to her for her tragedy of De Lara, or the Moorish Bride.
 It was produced on stage and published in book-form in 1843.
 Lamorah, or the Western Wild, another tragedy, was performed at Cincinnati after having been published in a newspaper at Columbus, Georgia in 1832.
 Constance of Werdenberg, a third tragedy, remained unpublished.

 Hentz also wrote numerous short poems.
 She wrote a voluminous number of tales and novelettes that were published in periodicals and newspapers, many of which were collected into volumes.

 Hentz introduces several villains in her novel, The Planter's Northern Bride (1854).
 One is a busybody who tries to free slaves against their will.
 By doing so, Hentz tries to discredit the abolitionist argument of inhumane treatment of the Southern slaves.
 She portrays the people wanting to abolish the institution of slavery as being motivated for personal gain, not by a desire to improve mankind.
-She expanded on this motive to attribute abolition sentiment to the industrial revolution that was taking place in the North, which she said would require the massive amounts of cheap labor that only the South could provide by way of slavery.
+She expanded on this motive to attribute abolitionist sentiment to the industrial revolution that was taking place in the North, which she said would require the massive amounts of cheap labor that only the South could provide by way of slavery.